 This tower heater may not look as pretty as some others, but it easily heats medium-to-large rooms for a fraction of the cost, Light and Hyland said.

-If none of the heaters above fits what you're looking for, we've found few of Amazon's best-selling space heaters to choose from using the experts' guidelines.
+If none of the heaters above fit what you're looking for, we've found few of Amazon's best-selling space heaters to choose from using the experts' guidelines.

-1. Lasko Oscillating Ceramic Tabletop/Floor Heater with Thermostat, $36 (usually $42), Amazon
+1. Lasko Oscillating Ceramic Tabletop/Floor Heater with Thermostat, $40, Amazon

 Also available at Walmart.